Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions: Main problem and summary of results

 Then the problem is reduced to checking convergence properties in a finite number of cases.
 The conclusion of OPE convergence properties is lengthy because in our classification there are many groups (although finite) to check, so we leave this part to appendix \ref{appendix:tableopeconvergence}.
-We share the Mathematica code for readers who wish to check our results (see the ancillary file ``/anc/OPE_check.nb"). \item A review of the domain of analyticity of correlation functions in Wightman QFT (section \ref{section:Wightman}).
+We share the Mathematica code for readers who wish to check our results (see the ancillary file ``/anc/OPE_check.nb" on arXiv). \item We review the classic results on the domain of analyticity of correlation functions in the framework of Wightman QFT (section \ref{section:Wightman}).
 It was showed in the classic literature that the Wightman function is regular analytic in the totally space-like kinematic region.
-The domain of the CFT four-point function contains this region, and furthermore it contains much more regions including time-like separation of points. \item Generalization to non-identical scalar four-point functions (section \ref{section:nonidscalar}).
+The domain of the CFT four-point function contains this region, and furthermore it contains much more regions including time-like separation of points. \item We generalize our results to non-identical scalar four-point functions (section \ref{section:nonidscalar}).
 We show that the OPE convergence properties of non-identical scalar four-point functions are the same as the identical scalar case, using Cauchy-Schwarz argument.
 We also make a comment on the main technical difficulty that arises in the case of spinning operators. \end{itemize}